biztek/usa-state-list/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b usa-state-list`
 3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin usa-state-list`
+4. Push to the branch: `git push -u origin usa-state-list`
-5. Submit a pull request :D
+5. Submit a pull request

 ## License